Arthur Tunstall OBE - Administration - Commonwealth Games / Boxing

 Tunstall was one of the pioneer voluntary Australian sports administrators who played a crucial role in the establishment of the national sport organisation system, which now controls and manages Australian sport.
 With the able and committed support of his wife Peggy, he was the key person in amateur boxing and the Australian Commonwealth Games movement for most of the second part of the twentieth century.

-Tunstall has been the most influential person in amateur boxing in Australia over the past 50 years.
-His control of the administration of the sport has been unique in Australia.
-He is seen as the expert authority not only on administrative matters but also on the technical side of the sport.
-This is a result of his extensive knowledge and experience gained over many years with trainers, coaches, judges, sports medicine persons and promoters.
+Tunstall was the most influential person in amateur boxing in Australia over the past 50 years.
+His control of the administration of the sport was unique in Australia.
+He wass seen as the expert authority not only on administrative matters but also on the technical side of the sport.
+This was a result of his extensive knowledge and experience gained over many years with trainers, coaches, judges, sports medicine persons and promoters.

-Tunstall has been a Member of the NSWABA for 59 years and the Honorary Secretary for 46 years.
-During these years he has attended hundreds of boxing tournaments acting as referee, judge, coach, and arena manager.
+Tunstall was a Member of the NSWABA for 59 years and the Honorary Secretary for 46 years.
+During these years he attended hundreds of boxing tournaments acting as referee, judge, coach, and arena manager.

 As the Honorary Secretary/Treasurer of the ABUA he was in charge of the boxing program from the weigh in to the presentation of medals.
 All team movements were handled through his office, with about six overseas competitions per year to organise.